Contact Information

 Name: Dr. Elvia Ramirez

-An award-winning teacher, Dr. Ramirez enjoys working with students and is passionate about student success.
-Like bell hooks, she believes that excitement and serious intellectual engagement can, and should, co-exist in the classroom setting.
-She was the recipient of the 2020-21 College of SSIS Outstanding Teaching Award and the Outstanding Teaching Assistant Award at UC Riverside.
+An award-winning teacher, Dr. Ramirez is passionate about student success and greatly enjoys teaching and mentoring students.
+Like bell hooks, she believes that excitement and serious intellectual engagement can, and should, coexist in the classroom setting.
+She received the Outstanding Teaching Award from Sacramento State's College of Social Sciences & Interdisciplinary Studies (SSIS), and the Outstanding Teaching Assistant Award from the Department of Sociology at University of California, Riverside.

 Selected Publications